badgirlbongi/bongihub/workflow.md

 --- index.js

 07/05/2024
-+ mini node.js project bongihub/nodes_code/practice7
++ mini node.js project bongihub/nodesjs_code/practice7
 + project7 not running properly
 + sscreenshots provided
 + trying to fix it so that it can run properly without errors

+08/05/2024
++ still trying to fix the errors on project bongihub/nodesjs_code/practice7